jxliian/jxliian/README.md

 I'm 21-year-old boy on an intention to enhance as a Computer Sciencetist and Business Administrator.

-- 🔭 I’m currently working on ???
+- 🔭 I’m currently working on ABM's and Casino Project.
 - 📫 How to reach me: [carrionjuliann@gmail.com](mailto:carrionjuliann@gmail.com)

 - ### 🛠 &nbsp;Tech Stack